rodneyosodo/bookish-rotary-phone-blog/Simulating_molecules_using_VQE.md

 > Hermitian matrix is equal to its own conjugate transpose
 > By Spectral theorem the expectation value of the Hernitian matrix must be real and any expectation value has the property

+The expectation value corresponding to the Hermitian matrix to an arbitary state is geiven by